 4. Contact a franchise lawyer or consultant

-One of the easiest ways to make the transition from small business to franchise owner as painless as possible is by discussing each step you will be taking in your first two years of business with a franchise consultant.
+One of the easiest ways to make the transition from small house cleaning business to franchise owner as painless as possible is by discussing each step you will be taking in your first two years of business with a franchise consultant.
 This professional will be well-versed in all facets of the transition you want to make, will inform you of anything you missed during your individual preparation, and will help you to avoid as many costly pitfalls as possible.

 5. Choose carefully who you enlist to help you